vishnupriya022/Windows-10-User-Account-Management/README.md

 ## Screenshots
 All screenshots of tasks are in the ![Windows 10 User Account Management](User_account_task-Screenshots)

-## Notes
-Detailed steps and observations are in the `Notes_user-account-tasks.txt` file.

 ## Conclusion
 This project helps understand basic user account management in Windows 10, an important skill for IT support.